 This post marks the second in a series about the Couchbase Mobile stack.
 You can find the first post here.
 It covers installing Couchbase Server.
-In this post we’ll examine part of Couchbase Web Console (CWC).
+In this post, we’ll examine part of the Couchbase Web Console (CWC).

 To get comfortable with the whole stack, it’s great to install and run everything on your development machine.
 In this series of posts, I’ll walk through the steps get to started with each component.
 I’ll show how to do a little extra exploring along the way, too.

 I’ll only do minimal configuration.
 This is not intended to explain what you need for a production environment.
 I assume you’re familiar with some basics of NoSQL, have some understanding of Couchbase, and know how to build apps in something like Java, Android, or iOS.
 If you want to read up on NoSQL databases or Couchbase, you can find lots of resources on the Couchbase site.

 Couchbase is open-source.
 Everything I’ll use here is free to try out.
 See the end of the post for more resources if you need help.

 Exploring Couchbase Server

 Now that we have an instance up and running1, we can try a few things out.
 Couchbase Server has a built-in web-based administration interface (Couchbase Web Console) and a large number of command line tools.
 You can also perform interesting manipulations through its REST interfaces easily.
 This gives us three ways to delve in without writing any code.
 In this post, we’ll start with CWC.